Lawn Pests

 Leatherjackets & Crane Flies

-Leatherjackets are the larvae stage of the European Crane Fly.
+Leatherjackets are best controlled in late fall.
 They feed during the day at or below the surface on the roots and seedlings of your lawn.
 The damage to the lawn will first appear as brown patches that soon become bare if infestations are heavy.
 The insect is most visible on damp, warm nights when they feed on grass blades and stems at the soil surface.
 They will also be found on driveways and walks early in the morning after a rain.

 Life Cycle